brunormsilveira/rds-dataclassification-macie/README.md

 2. Run the initial cloudformation template - 10 mins
 3. Configure Macie to export findings to an S3 Bucket - 5 mins
 4. Load the sample database into RDS - 1 min
-4. Create a classification job to scan all database exported- 10 mins
+4. Create a classification job to scan all database exported- 5 mins
+5. Create a External Database for Amazon Athena run SQL on Macie Results data - 5mins

 ## Enable Amazon Macie
 Your first step is to enable Amazon Macie.
 Later we will create data classification jobs to investigate the contents of your S3 buckets and Macie will also do analysis on your S3 buckets and report on any configuration changes.